Zeulni/wellbeing-audio-analysis/README.md

 ## :gear: How To Use

 1. I recommend using the same Python version as me to avoid conflicts (3.8.10).
-After cloning this GitHub repo, I also recommend to set up a new virtual environment using the venv module (in the same directly as the "main.py" file).
+After cloning this GitHub repo, I also recommend to set up a new virtual environment using the venv module (in the same directory as the "main.py" file).

     <details>
     <summary>How to set up a virtual environment in Python 3 using the venv module (Windows)</summary>